Connecting local responses around the world

 Sharing our experiences created space for more sharing and action-

 From our team we shared examples of community action in our areas.
 An active member of a village in Bongaigaon (Assam) was with us.
-He shared the story of how they have made water filters, addressed dropouts in immunization.
-When he showed the pictures on his village actions on his phone, villagers of Hirajani were stimulated and said that they too had done this.
+He shared the story of how they have made water filters and addressed dropouts in immunization.
+When he showed the pictures of his village actions on his phone, villagers of Hirajani said that they too had done this.
 Then they shared that after action plan most people in the village have begun to use home made filters for water purification.
-Cases of diarrohea have reduced noted the people in the meeting. .
+Cases of diarrohea have reduced noted the people in the meeting.
 A young woman said that her son does not fall sick so often now.
 But recently when she went to stay with her mother, her son fell sick twice.
-In the next visit she will urge her mother to use filter.
+In the next visit, she will urge her mother to use water filter.
 Muzzahar Ali in his late sixties in this conversation cautioned the village that filter is not enough.
 The villagers need to boil the filtered water.
 He said that he will take the responsibility of talking to other people in the village and convince them to boil water.
 Another man in red shirt suggested that villagers can use Halogen tablet for water purification when the water gets infected during floods.
 Government provides these tablets in a camp, which is held near the village.
 A young man, Mustafa, says he is young and will get the tablets and distribute amongst the villagers.